canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 All open source software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) can be used as long as its use is compliant with its terms and conditions.

-Using open source software with modifications internally (within the Governemnt of Canada) and for public facing applications is not generally considered distribution and does not require that code be shared back.
+Using open source software with modifications internally (within the Government of Canada) and for public facing applications is not generally considered distribution and does not require that code be shared back.
 See notes on AGPL below.

 ##### AGPL like reciprocal implications